 The tests are diagnostically and instructionally useless.

 Many kinds of assessment—diagnostic assessment, formative assessment, performative assessment, some classroom summative assessment—have instructional value.
 They can be used to inform instruction and/or are themselves instructive.
 The results of the high-stakes standardized tests are not broken down in any way that is of diagnostic or instructional use.
 Teachers and students cannot even see the tests to find out what students got wrong on them and why.
 The results always come too late to be of any use, anyway.
-So the tests are of no diagnostic or instructional value.
+So, the tests are of no diagnostic or instructional value.
 None.
 None whatsoever.

 The arbitrary setting of cut scores invalidates use of the tests for comparison across student populations.

 States typically post the percentage of students achieving at various levels, but those levels are set by arbitrary choices of cut scores.
 I once graphed the cut scores for New York ELA and Mathematics standardized tests over several decades.
 The cut scores jumped around DRAMATICALLY–imagine gerbils on methamphetamines.
 In some years, the cut-off for passing in mathematics was only barely above what students would have got if they had chosen their answers RANDOMLY.
 The only possible conclusion: The state and its co-conspirators, the testing companies, chose their cut scores according to the results that they want to see in a given year.
-If this were a year in which the state department was making a pitch for some new Magic Elixir in education, they would want low scores and set their cut scores high.
+If this were a year in which the state department was making a pitch for some new Magic Elixir in education, the state education authorities would want low scores and set their cut scores high.
 See, we really need this “Reform” because the scores are so low.
 If this were a year in which the state department wanted to show that its Magic Elixir was working, they would set their cut scores low.
 Better stay the course with that Magic Elixir!
-And the geniuses at the U.S. Department of Education Deform, formerly the USDE, would accept this numerology prima facie.
+And the geniuses at the U.S. Department of Education Deformation, formerly the USDE, would accept this con prima facie.